mietek/pol/README.md

 Set aside a 1-line message buffer.
 Its size is the maximum size of a message, either input or output, so if you plan to use a 132 position printer make it large enough.

 If you simulate buffering, you should implement a backspace character and a cancel message character.
 For you will make a lot of typing errors.
 If your hardware buffers, but does not provide these capabilities, you should do so.
-This probably means a prescan of the input; any other technique gets too complicated, and probably costs more in the end.
+This probably means a pre-scan of the input; any other technique gets too complicated, and probably costs more in the end.

 Mark the end of an input message with an end-of-message word.
 This is a word bounded by spaces like any other.
 It may or may not coincide with the end-of-message character that you typed, depending on your hardware and character set as to whether the required spaces can be provided.
 This word permits ready detection of the last word in a message.
 It will have a specific definition and perform a valuable task.